zhrgns/toDoList-Training/README.md

 # toDoList-Training
-This repo is a Website Study for CSS Courses in Patika.dev
+This repo is a Website Study for JS Courses in Patika.dev
 ![](img/0001.jpg)